Officials

 We're always happy to welcome new members who are interested in joining us with cricket and club activities, helping us organize events and being part of our community.

 Porchfield Cricket Club is a club with a long tradition.
-For us, it's not all about serious training; we love it when our teams win, but ultimately we are just simply enthusiastic about cricket, and have been for some time.
+For us, it's not all about serious training; we love it when our teams win,

 The first ground was on a field located on The Homestead Farm situated in the village on Main Road.
 Around 1912 the ground moved across the Rodge Brook to Locks Farm off the New Road and when the farmer had harvested the last bit of hay for the winter feed, the season could commence!